-Biggest single island gannet colony in the world
+Biggest Northern gannet colony in the world

-The Bass Rock is home to an incredible 150,000 gannets at the peak of the season.
+The Bass Rock is home to over 150,000 gannets at the peak of the season.
 The gannets spend most of the year on the Bass, until the end of October when they set out on their long journey south, with many going as far as the west coast of Africa.